stanfordjournalism/stanford-progj-2020/docs/python/data_pipelines_with_modules.md

 python converter.py
 ```

-By loosening the [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) between these steps, we avoid wasting our own development and making unnecessary requests to the website.
+By loosening the [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) between these steps, we avoid wasting our own development time and making unnecessary requests to the website.

 Had we combined both of these steps in a single Python script, we would find ourselves running all of the scraper code every time we wanted to test the latest changes or additions to our conversion step.

-You can imagine how tedious and costly this will grow as a project grows in complexity.
+You can imagine how tedious and costly this will become as a project grows in complexity.

 Of course, it's also helpful to create an easy way to run all of the steps in the pipeline.
 It's quite likely, for example, that a data pipeline such as this would run on an automated schedule.
 Rather than scheduling numerous individual scripts, it makes sense to create a single script that orchestrates all of the steps.
 That is precisely the role of `run_pipeline.py`, which imports and executes the top-level functions from `scraper.py` and `converter.py`.